paterance/shitty-portfolio/README.md

-# shitty-portfolio
+# portfolio
 Code from old projects.
-Presented as some sort of portfolio.